Lower Back Stretching Exercises

 None

 1. Stand with legs apart in a split stance.
-Both feet should be facing forward.
-Arms should be in front at shoulder level.
+Both feet should

 2. Bend forward and swing your arms backward.